About Us

 2. It should also be ensured that the user can access all the features of the application just like before migration.

-3. It is necessary to see if the upgraded system is compatible to work with the hardware and solutions of the legacy system.
+3. It is necessary to see if the upgraded system is compatible with the hardware and solutions of the legacy system.

 4. All the functionalities of the application should be working as in the earlier system.